Putting academic skills into practice

 our local partners

-We train and support about a hundred local partners (associations or local NGOs) to carry out our projects.
+We train and support about a hundred local partners (associations, civil society organisations or local NGOs) to carry out our projects.
 We do this with the aim of strengthening local capacities and the sustainability of the projects we implement.

 the long term